Kshitiz006/Kshitiz006/README.md

 - 👋 Hi, I’m @Kshitiz006
-- 👀 I’m interested in Web Development(Front End)
+- 👀 I’m interested in Automation testing and web development
+- i feel learning in IT sector is a lifelong process,you never know too much or everything
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ,reach me out on my email palkshitiz@gmail.com
 - 😄 Pronouns: ...